Attachment Full Size Full Wp Image 637

 Teen depression and substance abuse are common combinations.
 Struggling with depression, especially without treatment, can make drug and alcohol use seem attractive, as psychoactive substances can temporarily relieve depression.
 Why teen depression and substance abuse are connected because drugs and alcohol force your brain to release more neurotransmitters than it should.

 Because teen depression and substance abuse are relatively common, as many people struggling with addiction have a co-occurring mental health disorder, dual diagnosis treatment is an essential part of successful recovery.
-When you have a dual diagnosis, you need to address and manage symptoms of both conditions to recover fully.
+When your son has a dual diagnosis, it’s important to manage symptom of both conditions in order for him to recover fully.
 Worsening depression can intensify cravings and lead to relapse.
-Relapsing can undermine your recovery from depression.
+Relapsing can undermine his recovery from depression.

-During recovery, it takes time for your brain and body to heal from addiction.
-When you have a co-occurring disorder, this means that early recovery may be more difficult.
-Withdrawal symptoms, which occur when you quit using after developing a physical dependency, are more severe when you have a dual diagnosis.
+During recovery, it takes time for your son’s brain and body to heal from addiction.
+When teenage boys have a co-occurring disorder, it means early recovery may be more difficult.
+Withdrawal symptoms, which occur when they quit using after developing a physical dependency, are more severe when they have a dual diagnosis.
 It’s also common to need medication adjustments during dual diagnosis treatment.
 Medication changes can take several weeks to take effect, which can make substance abuse recovery more challenging.

-Dual diagnosis programs provide you with immediate access to mental health professionals, including a psychiatrist, which ensures that you address your mental health appropriately.
-Addiction creates changes to your brain chemistry, meaning that depression medications likely need to be changed during recovery.
+Dual diagnosis programs provide your son with immediate access to mental health professionals, including a psychiatrist, which ensures that he addresses his mental health appropriately.
+Addiction creates changes to his brain chemistry, meaning that depression medications likely need to be changed during recovery.

-Another critical way dual diagnosis programs promote recovery is by teaching you how to identify and change negative thoughts, feelings, and behaviors.
-Cravings are unavoidable during recovery, meaning that learning how to utilize healthy coping strategies is necessary to reduce your risk of relapsing.
+Another critical way dual diagnosis programs promote recovery is by teaching your son how to identify and change negative thoughts, feelings, and behaviors.
+Cravings are unavoidable during recovery, meaning that learning how to utilize healthy coping strategies is necessary to reduce his risk of relapsing.

-Reaching Out for Help Today at Foothills at Red Oak Recovery
+Reach Out for Help Today at Foothills at Red Oak Recovery®